thoth-station/adviser/docs/source/deployment.rst

 ###################

-One of the core data structures keeping resolver's internal states is beam (see :ref:`pipeline <pipeline>` and :ref:`predictor <predictor` docs for more info).
+One of the core data structures keeping resolver's internal states is beam (see :ref:`pipeline <pipeline>` and :ref:`predictor <predictor>` docs for more info).
-Beam width is the maximum number of elements stored at the same time and can be configured using a hyperparameter during deployment.
+Beam width is the maximum number of partially resolved states stored at the same time and can be configured using a hyperparameter during deployment.
 There are few pros and cons for large and small *width* numbers.
 The optimal beam width depends on the stack size, CPU time allocated and memory available per adviser run in a deployment.

 If the beam width is set to a large number, it results in higher overhead needed for maintaining internal data structure per resolver iteration/round